 Viola da Gamba Society of America’s Conclave

 Via YOUTUBE (LINK COMING SOON!)

-Rumbarroco is proud to present our project Afro-Baroque Music where we illustrate Africa’s lasting musical legacy in Ibero-American music.
-We’ll explore the intersection of early European music with the unspoken African traditions, and current Latin American sounds as well as the fusion of “learned” music with folk and popular forms.
+We in Rumbarroco are proud to present our project Afro-Baroque Music, where we illustrate Africa’s lasting musical legacy in Ibero-American music.
+We’ll explore the intersection of early European music with the aural African traditions and current Latin-American sounds, as well as the fusion of art or “learned” music with folk and popular forms.